nrfconnect/sdk-nrf/doc/nrf/libraries/others/emds.rst

 * :kconfig:option:`CONFIG_EMDS_FLASH_TIME_ENTRY_OVERHEAD_US`
 * :kconfig:option:`CONFIG_EMDS_FLASH_TIME_BASE_OVERHEAD_US`

-When configuring these values, consider the time for erase when doing garbage collection in NVS.
+When configuring these values, consider the time for erase when doing garbage collection in NVS using flash.
 If partial erase is not enabled or supported, the time of a complete sector erase has to be included in the :kconfig:option:`CONFIG_EMDS_FLASH_TIME_BASE_OVERHEAD_US`.
 When partial erase is enabled and supported by the hardware, include the time it takes for the scheduler to trigger, which is depending on the time defined in :kconfig:option:`CONFIG_SOC_FLASH_NRF_PARTIAL_ERASE_MS`.
 When changing the :kconfig:option:`CONFIG_EMDS_FLASH_TIME_BASE_OVERHEAD_US` option, it is important that the worst time is considered.
+When configuring these values using RRAM, you do not need to consider garbage collection in the same way as for flash, as it can be written to regardless of value.
+However, avoid the ERASEALL functionality, because that can increase the time before the EMDS store functions are called.

 The application must call the :c:func:`emds_store` function to store all entries.
 This can only be done once, before the :c:func:`emds_prepare` function must be called again.